By: Puranjay Singh Last updated: 20 September 2017

 If your customer gives you a score of 9 or 10, they get an automated email that politely asks them if you can use their comments in a review.

-Need help finding the right alternative to Ontraport?
+Need help with growth hacking tacatics ?
 Get in touch with us on our contact page to get personalized recommendations.